Maluuba/newsqa/README.md

-# newsqa
+# Maluuba NewsQA
-Tools for accessing Maluuba's NewsQA Dataset (public version)
+Tools for using Maluuba's news questions and answer data.